Summer Service Program in Fiji

 Our beautiful beach eco-resort on Fiji’s Sunshine Coast serves as a wonderful base for orientation, getting to know one another, and introductory community service activities with a local school.
 We hit the local market to barter for our colorful sulus, or sarongs, the national dress of both men and women in Fiji.
 We cap orientation off with an epic zip-line experience in the Mountains of the Sleeping Giant!

 We head off to the beautiful Yasawa Islands and stay with a local community.
 They greet us with a traditional Sevu Sevu ceremony as we get acquainted with the local culture, put on our sulus, and meet the friendliest people on the planet.
 Days are spent working alongside local community members on projects they deem needed.
 Past projects have included rebuilding homes after Cyclone Winston, teaching kindergarten, and painting the school.
 We eat traditional Fijian meals as a group and connect and play with local children.
 On Saturday, we have the opportunity to watch a Rugby match – the national sport of Fiji!
 Learning from this community allows us to connect deeply with the heart and beauty of what makes Fiji such a magical country.

 Please see The Homestay Experience for more information on how we select our homestay communities and families!

 We wrap up our adventures with an awesome final dinner and reflection activity.
 The next day, we depart for home.
 Join us to explore this special culture, meet people who will always be in your heart, and discover what it means to have a truly profound travel experience!

-Global Works will arrange a chaperoned group flight for this program.
+The Global Works chaperoned Group Flight departs from Los Angeles(LAX) for this program.
 Airfare is not included in the tuition.
-When flights become available, please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.
+Please visit the Group Flight Portal to book your flight after enrollment and Flight & Travel Arrangements for more information about travel days.